hebaahmedQA/AutomationExercisesTask/README.md

 Pre-requisites:

-Install Java and Selenium dependencies.
+*Install Java and Selenium dependencies.
-Set up TestNG for test execution.
+*Set up TestNG for test execution.
-Ensure the Excel file with test data is available and correctly formatted.
+*Ensure the Excel file with test data is available and correctly formatted, the file should have 1 column, 3 rows contains the data "chrome", "Firefox", "edge"